 The programmes of study for reading at key stages 1 and 2 consist of two dimensions: word reading and comprehension (both listening and reading).

 At St Botolph’s we encourage all pupils to read widely across both fiction and non-fiction to develop knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.

 Reading in EYFS and KS1

 Reading is an important part from day one; the environment is language rich with labels, signs, key words, and an abundance of opportunities for shared reading.
-In the first two years, we use Read Write Inc. (RWI), developed by Ruth Miskin, providing a structured approach to teaching literacy in the Early years and is geared toward creating fluent readers, confident speakers and willing writers.
+In the first two years, we use a range of resources, enabling us to deliver rich and varied opportunities for literacy in the Early years.
+Everything we do is geared toward creating fluent readers, confident speakers and willing writers.

 Learn 44 sounds and the corresponding letter/letter groups using simple prompts.

 Learn to read words using sound blending (Fred talk)

 Read lively stories featuring words they have learnt to sound out.